What are the Four Assumptions Made in a T-Test?

 How to Check this Assumption

-We use the following rule of thumb to determine if the variances between the two samples are equal: If the ratio of the larger variance to the smaller variance is less than 4, then we can assume the variances are approximately equal and use the two sample t-test.
+While formal statistical tests (like Levene’s test) are available, a helpful rule of thumb is often employed to quickly assess if the variances between the two samples are equal: If the ratio of the larger variance to the smaller variance is less than 4, then we can generally assume the variances are approximately equal and proceed with the standard two-sample t-test.

-Since this ratio is less than 4, we could assume that the variances between the two groups are approximately equal.
+Since this ratio (1.61) is less than the threshold of 4, we would assume that the variances between the two groups are approximately equal, satisfying the condition of homogeneity of variances.

 What to Do if this Assumption is Violated